ZedongPeng/cuPDLPx/README.md

 ```
 If the solver runs and creates output files, your installation is successful.

-### Install Python package
+### Python Package Installation
-You can install the Python package `cupdlpx` directly from PyPI:
+To use cuPDLPx in Python, you can install the pre-built package `cupdlpx` directly from PyPI:
 ```bash
 pip install cupdlpx
 ```
 Or build from source:
 ```
 git clone https://github.com/MIT-Lu-Lab/cuPDLPx.git
 cd cuPDLPx